 Looking for the best vegan restaurants in Sydney?
 Look no further.

 There’s no melted mozzarella, salami or pepperoni in sight at Gigi’s, operating as a completely plant based pizzeria in Newtown.
 Flavour doesn’t come as an afterthought though, with the menu adhering to authentic and traditional flavours from Naples, Italy.
-Feast on the likes of the Marinara Tradizionale, a stone roasted pizza topped with San Marzano tomato, garlic & fresh oregano, extra virgin olive oil or a Funghi e Radicchio pizza, made with swiss brown mushrooms, garlic, dairy free blue cheese, parsley, radicchio, and roasted walnuts, extra virgin olive oil.
+Feast on the likes of the Marinara Tradizionale, a stone roasted pizza topped with San Marzano tomato, garlic & fresh oregano, extra virgin olive oil or a Funghi e Radicchio pizza, made with swiss brown mushrooms, garlic, dairy free blue cheese, parsley, radicchio, roasted walnuts and extra virgin olive oil.

 Gigi’s Pizzeria 379 King Street, Newtown NSW 2042, Phone: 9557 2224